OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Meetings/OGM Stewards Jam Sesh, 2021-03-30.md

 - Discuss who wants to meet with Lionsberg General Counsel
 	- see [[Finalizing Lionsberg+OGM MoU]]
+	- Charles, to track legal language
+	- Pete
+	- keep notes and recording and share back to Stewards

 - recap [[Lionsberg + OGM, 2021-03-25]]